LauraGwilliams/MEG_Analysis-Tools/README.md

 - Decoding properties of a stimulus from recorded MEG data.

-- Applying dimension reducing using PCA
+- Applying dimension reduction using PCA

 - Visualising results using multidimensional scaling (MDS)